bookbot-kids/speech-recognizer-spanish/docs/index.md

 - Open the project in Visual Studio Code, navigate to `lib/main.dart`.
 - Launch an Android emulator or iOS simulator.
 Optionaly, you can also connect to a real device.
 - Run the demo on Android/iOS/MacOS by going to the top navigation bar of VSCode, hit **Run**, then **Start Debugging**.

-Note Kaldi libraries have been compiled from commit hash `9af2c5c16389e141f527ebde7ee432a0c1df9fb9` with OpenFST v1.7.3.

 ### Android